What if email was not your job? Instead, what if email helped you do your job? How would it feel if you knew that email was under control?

 In the past, I’ve picked 11 am and 4 pm as my email time slots.

 At this point, you might have a couple of questions about the email workflow.
-Here are the answers to the common questions we get asked all the time about this workflow.
+Here are the answers to the common questions we get asked all the time about the eliminate email overload workflow.

-I work in a company where everyone expects a fast response to an email.
+I work in a company where everyone expects a fast response.
 Does this still work for me?

 Yes, it just means that you have to check your email more often.
 Instead of twice daily, maybe it’s 4 or 5 times a day.
 Maybe it’s every hour.

-When you’re in that role it’s important to accept that email dictates your work.
+When you’re in that role it’s essential to accept that email dictates your work.
 Eating your frog first thing in the morning might not apply to you because everything at work is done through email.
 That’s okay, just understand that you’re the exception.
-For most people, I still recommend eating your frog first thing in the morning and then checking your email.
+For most people, I still recommend eating your frog first thing in the morning and then take time to manage email.

 Which email client/app do you recommend?